RedMoon-Security/DNStalker/README.md

 # DNStalker

+**A shell script of automated host tool commands.**

 ## *Usage*

 ./DNStalker [domain-name]

 Make sure the subdomain_list.txt file is in the same directory as DNStalker.sh

-**A shell script of automated host tool commands.**

-Simply provide a domain name and the script will fetch/find/attempt:
+The script will fetch/find/attempt:

 ## *SOA Record*
 A Start of Authority record is a type of resource record in the Domain Name System containing administrative information about the zone, especially regarding zone transfers.